srzn/IRCompetition/README.md

 ### Questions about CORD-19

-#Why can the same `uid` appear in multiple rows?
+**Why can the same `uid` appear in multiple rows?**
 They are the same paper, but sent from different sources.
 Different rows might have different information about the paper.
 All of this data is representative of the same paper.

-#What should we do if both PDF and PMC JSONs exist?
-Or if there are multiple PDF JSONs?
+**What should we do if both PDF and PMC JSONs exist?
+Or if there are multiple PDF JSONs?**
 These are different attempts/views to represent the same paper/document.
 Some are going to be higher quality than others.
 Treat these are separate representations of the same document – you can choose to use one, both, neither (i.e. just use the metadata fields).
 On average, the PMC JSONs are cleaner than the PDF JSONs but that’s not necessarily true.

+###Submission Instructions

-###Submission Instructions*** : Please add a  file named `predictions.txt` containing the predicted relevance scores on the test queries.
+Please add a  file named `predictions.txt` containing the predicted relevance scores on the test queries.
 Please submit The file should be in the same format as train/qrels.txt, i.e `topic/query_id doc_uid relevance_score`.
 You should submit the scores for the top 1000 documents per query.

-References
+###References

 ```
  @inproceedings{wang-lo-2020-cord19,